This creamy tomato soup is easy to make and so warming. This recipe uses canned tomatoes, basil, and aromatics for a delicious meal anytime.

 - Mix it up in the blender: Add most of the soup to a blender and blend until smooth.
 If you prefer it extra creamy add all of your soup in batches to the blender and blend until smooth.

-- Add soup back to the pot: Add the tomato basil soup back to soup pot then add the cream and adjust for any seasoning.
+- Add soup back to the pot: Add the tomato basil soup back to the soup pot then add the cream and adjust for any seasoning.
 It is good to taste for seasoning after the cream is added since cream can add a sweet note.

 - Enjoy!

 Pro-Tip: You can double this recipe and have extra for another night.
 This soup freezes well too.
-I have included instructions for how to do this below in the recipe section.

 Variations